Wood Veneer FAQs

 When Will The Order Be Shipped?

-We carry all of our wood veneer in stock and it will ship the same day if the order is placed by 3:00 PM EST. Using our standard shipping we can promise delivery in 2-3 business days anywhere in the Lower 48 States.
+We carry all of our wood veneer in stock and most orders ship within 24 hours.
+Using our standard shipping we can promise delivery in 2-3 business days anywhere in the Lower 48 States.
 Of course if you need your order faster we can expedite it at an additional cost.